melaniehoff/code-words-spells/README.md

 - Notice the quotations for a variable that contains a line of text (variable type is called a string).
 Notice that for a variable type of number, there are no quations.
 Why do you think that is?
 - Notice that in python vs. there are different naming conventions. snake_case vs. camelCase.
 Why do you think this is? (hint there's not a clear hard and fast answer, it's really just differnet naming conventions for different languages!)

+>"When I use a word," Humpty Dumpty said, in rather a scornful tone, "it means just what I choose it to mean—neither more nor >less."
+"The question is," said Alice, "whether you can make words mean so many different things."
+"The question is," said >Humpty Dumpty, "which is to be [master](https://blog.carbonfive.com/problematic-terminology-in-open-source/)—that's all."

 **Variable types**

 - Variables in any language have different data types.
 Two common types are called strings and numbers.